hirusha-adi/hirusha/blog/2023-09-29-accessing-latest-edexcel-past-papers/2023-09-29-accessing-latest-edexcel-past-papers.md

 4. **Query Parameter:** `139251129265111` - This is a query parameter appended to the URL.
 It could serve various purposes, but without context, it's unclear what it represents.
 It might be a unique identifier or timestamp, but its exact meaning depends on the website's functionality, which I have no idea of.

 ## Why it is accessible?

-The issue you've described seems to be related to access control or permissions on the server hosting the PDF file.
-Here's an analysis of the situation:

 1. **Direct Link Access**: When you access the PDF file directly using its full URL (`https://dynamicpapers.com/wp-content/uploads/2023/02/wma11-01-que-20230110.pdf`), you can successfully open and view the file.
 This suggests that the file itself is publicly accessible.